Azure-Samples/hdinsight-aks/trino/nyctrip-data-analysis-federated-usecase/README.md

      ![image](https://github.com/Azure-Samples/hdinsight-aks/assets/109063956/b397b799-055a-4d85-bff3-3743824ce04b)

-### Step 3: Create schema and table in hive catalog pointing to the data in ADLS Gen2 (sampleteststorage)
+### Step 3: Create schema and table in hive catalog pointing to the data stored in ADLS Gen2 (sampleteststorage)

-* Use [Webssh/Trino CLI or DBeaver](https://learn.microsoft.com/en-us/azure/hdinsight-aks/trino/trino-ui-web-ssh) to connect to Trino cluster and run the following queries:
+* Use [Webssh/Trino CLI or DBeaver](/azure/hdinsight-aks/trino/trino-ui-web-ssh) to connect to your Trino cluster and run the following queries:

   ```sql